husarion/rosbot-telepresence/README.md

 ## Step 1: Connecting ROSbot and laptop over VPN

-Ensure that both ROSbot 2R and PRO are linked to the same Husarnet VPN network.
+Ensure that both ROSbot 2R and your laptop linked to the same Husarnet VPN network.
 If they are not follow these steps:

 1. Setup a free account at [app.husarnet.com](https://app.husarnet.com/), create a new Husarnet network, click the **[Add element]** button and copy the code from the **Join Code** tab.
 2. Connect your laptop to the [Husarnet network](https://husarnet.com/docs).
 If you are Ubuntu user, just run: